remotion-dev/remotion/packages/docs/docs/get-remotion-environment.md

 };
 ```

-A more realistic use case: In the Remotion Studio you might want to debounce a request, but not during rendering.
-See [debouncing requests](/docs/data-fetching#debouncing-requests) for an indepth explanation.
+A more realistic use case: You might want to debounce a request during editing in the Remotion Studio, but not during rendering.
+See: [debouncing requests](/docs/data-fetching#debouncing-requests)

 ## See also